kasir-barati/design-patterns-in-js-ts/.github/README.md

 >
 > Once a collection **has been sharded**, MongoDB provides **NO** method to unshard a sharded collection ([read more here](https://www.mongodb.com/docs/manual/sharding/#considerations-before-sharding)).

+# Why not just vertical scaling?
+Here we'll specifically talk about AWS EC2.

+So I was thinking that with AWS I should be a ble to increase my EC2 instance resources indefinitely.
+Note: we are oversimplifying things here for the sake of argument.
+Assume money is not a problem :wink:.
+So I asked the following question from [Amazon Q](https://aws.amazon.com/q/) the following question:

+- Me: Can I just increase an EC2 instance resources indefinitely?
+- Amazon Q:
+  > Here is my response to the question:
+  > You can increase the resources of an EC2 instance, but there are some limitations to keep in mind:
+  >
+  > 1. Instance resizing requires stopping the instance, changing the instance type, and then restarting the instance.
+This will cause a temporary outage for your application.
+  > 2. There are service limits or quotas on the number and type of EC2 instances you can launch in each AWS Region.
+You can request increases to these limits through the AWS Service Quotas console, but the requests are subject to review by AWS.
+  > 3. To automate the process of resizing an instance based on load, you can use a combination of AWS services like CloudWatch and AWS Systems Manager.
+CloudWatch can monitor instance metrics like CPU utilization and trigger an automation in Systems Manager to resize the instance.
+  > 4. Alternatively, you can leverage scheduled scaling based on time if your backup processes happen at predictable times.
+CloudWatch can trigger an automation to upsize the instance before the backup and then downsize it afterwards.
+  > 5. Another option is to use AWS Backup to take snapshots of your EC2 instance's EBS volumes.
+This allows you to restore the instance from a previous state without the need to resize it.
+  >
+  > I'd recommend reviewing the latest AWS documentation on EC2 instance resizing, service limits, and backup/restore options to get the most up-to-date information on implementing your use case.

 ## My handwritings for it

 If you are able to make sense of what I wrote here you go: